Blendify/blender-manual/blender_docs/manual/render/freestyle/parameter_editor/line_style/modifiers/properties.rst

 map these grayscale values to colored ones.

-In the reverse case properties of the materials, which are multi-components (i.e. give RGB results) the mean value will be used for alpha and thickness modifier.
+In the reverse case properties of the materials, which are multi-components (i.e. give RGB results) the mean value will be used for alpha and thickness modifiers.

 If used with the *Split by Material* option in the *Stroke* tab, the result will not be blurred between materials along the strokes.